 On the global front, Asian shares were trading mostly in green, with sentiment slightly downbeat on growing expectations of a Fed rate hike this month.
 Bank of Japan board member Takako Masai said large swings in exchange rates can be a concern for Japan’s economy as it could hurt business sentiment.
 Back home, the NSE Nifty and BSE Sensex were trading below the psychological 8,950 and 29,000 levels respectively.
 The market breadth on BSE was negative in the ratio of 972:1242, while 138 scrips remained unchanged.

 The BSE Sensex is currently trading at 28983.02, down by 65.17 points or 0.22% after trading in a range of 28979.09 and 29098.17.
 There were 14 stocks advancing against 16 stocks declining on the index.

-The broader indices were trading in green; the BSE Mid cap index was up by 0.59%, while Small cap index was up by 0.54%.
+The broader indices were trading mixed; the BSE Mid cap index was up by 0.04%, while Small cap index was down by 0.10%.

 The gaining sectoral indices on the BSE were Power up by 0.50%, Consumer Durables up by 0.44%, Utilities up by 0.31%, Industrials up by 0.28% and Oil & Gas up by 0.26%, while Metal down by 1.44%, Healthcare down by 0.54%, Basic Materials down by 0.51%, IT down by 0.49% and FMCG down by 0.45% were the losing indices on BSE.